phillimar/UPNPAudioPlayer/README.md

 Will it run on other linux machines?
 ------------------------------------
-I've built on Ubuntu 12.10.
+I've built on various versions of Ubuntu between 12.10 and 14.04.
 I'd imagine it will work under other linux flavours but I've not tried.

 How do I find it more ?